-- a) Request for approval on the update of composition of the Commission for Liquidation and Sales of State-Owned Property - The Board approved to revised the composition of the Commission for Liquidation and Sales of State Owned Property by adding Mr. DENG Polyden as a member of Commission. - b) Request for in-principle approval to appoint Mr. ROS Kimleang as assistant to Director General after retirement
+- 4. Others - a) Request for approval on the update of composition of the Commission for Liquidation and Sales of State-Owned Property b) Request for in-principle approval to appoint Mr. ROS Kimleang as assistant to Director General after retirement